The Eternal Daughter: Production

 On January 18, 2021, it was announced that a film written and directed by Joanna Hogg and starring Tilda Swinton had wrapped.
 On January 27, 2021, it was confirmed that A24 acquired the worldwide distribution rights.

-The film was shot in Wales during the COVID-19 pandemic lockdown.
+The film was shot in Wales, using Soughton Hall near Mold, during the COVID-19 pandemic lockdown.

 Release

 The film premiered at the 79th Venice International Film Festival on 6 September 2022.
 It also screened at the 2022 Toronto International Film Festival and the 60th New York Film Festival.
 It was released in the United States on 2 December 2022.
 BFI Distribution acquired U.K. distribution rights in March 2023.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 30 critics, indicating "generally favorable" reviews.

 Year-end lists

 The film appeared on a number of critics' lists of the best films of 2022: